Welcome Back for the 2021-22 School Year!

 How will I know if a student or staff member has tested positive for COVID-19?

-We are working to define our COVID notification flowchart and will share that once it's ready to go.
 The district will partner with the Dodge County Department of Health to follow proper contact tracing and notification procedures while still maintaining confidentiality for students and staff.

 Will the district/school close due to a positive COVID-19 test in the school community?